 Thank you for providing the opportunity to comment.
 The organic sector has been a leading pioneer in advancing sustainable agriculture practices for decades.
-Supporting the tens of thousands of certified organic farms and businesses and expanding acreage under organic production through policies that assist farmers in transitioning to organic should be a key part of any legislation to address the impacts of climate change in agriculture.
 If you have questions or would like to further discuss any of the information presented in our comments please contact Megan DeBates at the Organic Trade Association (mdebates@ota.com).